 The accelerated depreciation deductions resulted in an increased cash flow of $7,025,864 over the first year and a net present value of $4,456,264 over the life of the investment.

-Our credits and incentives experts align the right real estate projects with the goals of the community to help real estate development companies maximize tax credits and local incentives.
+Our Location Advisory experts align the right real estate projects with the goals of the community to help real estate development companies maximize tax credits and local incentives.
 If your clients are purchasing large industrial, mixed-use development, or other property types then they could realize valuable tax incentives.

 The Garrett Companies is a multifaceted company focused on multi-family development, construction, and management services.
 They recognized the significant growth and demand in the Indianapolis market and sought to build a 180 unit Class A multi-family development in Greenwood, IN.
 While Garrett was passionate about the project, rent projections for Greenwood revealed a substantial financial gap between projected performance and required return on the project.
 With a total development cost of $24M, Garrett would need community support for the project to go forward.